Crown-Commercial-Service/crown-marketplace/README.md

   * Obtained from the "General settings > App clients" of the AWS Cognito User Pool
 * `COGNITO_AWS_REGION`
   * The AWS region the Cognito User Pool was created in
+* `SUPPLY_TEACHERS_COGNITO_ENABLED`
+  * If present, enable the Cognito sign-in link on the Supply Teachers gateway page

 #### DfE Sign-in